canada-ca/cloud-guardrails-oracle/oci-cis-landingzone-quickstart/README.md

         2021/07/01 23:53:25[TERRAFORM_CONSOLE] [INFO] Suggestion: Either the resource has been deleted or service Identity Policy need policy to access this resource.
 Policy reference: https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/policyreference.htm
     ```

     This is due to eventual consistency, where resources need to be propagated to all regions before becoming fully available.
 We have dealt with these type of issues in code by introducing artificial delays.
 However, they may still arise as the consistency is eventual.
 If you face errors like this, simply re-plan and re-apply the Terraform configuration (you do not need to destroy and start all over).
 The errors should go away in the subsequent run.
 If they still persist, the problem is of a different nature.

+* **OCI Tags**
+    * By design, the CIS OCI Landing Zone Quick Start sets a freeform tag as an indicator for resources created by its Terraform scripts.
+    * The OCI Tag Defaults may not be applied to OCI Keys during creation.
+This issue is currently under investigation.
+    * Creating and using Defined Tags requires a two step process:
+      1. Create the tag namespace and the tags.
+      2. Assign the ```defined_tags```.
+    * Assigning an empty map (```{}```) to ```defined_tags``` or ```freeform_tags``` deletes all prevouisly set values and also prevents tag defaults to be applied.
+    * Tag defaults are applied when providing a ```null``` value ```defined_tags = null```.

 * **OCI Compartment Deletion**
     * By design, OCI compartments are not deleted upon Terraform destroy by default.
 Deletion can be enabled in Landing Zone by setting *enable_cmp_delete* variable to true in locals.tf file.
 However, compartments may take a long time to delete.
 Not deleting compartments is ok if you plan on reusing them.
 For more information about deleting compartments in OCI via Terraform, check [OCI Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/resources/identity_compartment).

 * **OCI Vault Deletion**
     * By design, OCI vaults and keys are not deleted immediately upon Terraform destroy, but scheduled for deletion.
 Both have a default 30 day grace period.
 For shortening that period, use OCI Console to first cancel the scheduled deletion and then set the earliest possible deletion date (7 days from current date) when deleting.

 * **Enabling no internet access on an existing deployment**
     * Enabling *no_internet_access* on currently deployed stack fails to apply due to timeout.
 This is due to OCI Terraform provider not being able remove Internet Gateway(s) and and NAT Gateway(s) when there are route table rules referencing them.
 For enabling *no_internet_access* on a deployed stack, you have to first manually remove the rules from the route tables that reference the gateways.

 * **Warning: Provider oci is undefined**
     * This issue is related to changes in Terraform 1.0.
 It does not impact a deployment.